Logo

 Training about slavery and human trafficking to our colleagues

-We provide an annual training programme on the risks of modern slavery and human trafficking, within our business and wider supply chain to all colleagues.
+We provide an annual training course to all colleagues on the risks associated with modern slavery and human trafficking across our entire business and supply chain.
+This course is mandatory for all colleagues and requires successful completion of an assessment.

 We’ll update you on our progress again next year